leviwheatcroft/metalsmith-contentful/.README.md

 ## overview

 A contentful space contains `entries` as defined by `content_types`, and `assets` for images or whatever.
-This plugin scrapes *all* these things from a given space, and exposes it at `metalsmith.metadata().contentful` in an object keyed by contentful id.
+This plugin scrapes *all* these items from a given space.

+All items are exposed at `metalsmith.metadata().contentful` in an object keyed by contentful id

+`metalsmith.metadata().contentful` also exposes `find` and `findOne` functions allowing you to query the items.

-You can create files in the metalsmith array.
-Presently you can only do this for all entries of a given `contentType`.
+The plugin also creates files in the metalsmith files array.

 ### example